shellistic/WaveWiz/README.md

 Changelog
 ---------

-- Latest cleanup and fixes:
+######Latest cleanup and fixes:

-        - Removed unnecessary string interpolation from print function on lines 176, 185, 195.
-        - Changed __repr__ method on class MaterialDict to more accurately 'represent' MaterialDicts to Python.
-        - Added __str__ method to 'represent' MaterialDicts to others
-        - FIXED: Users can enter blank material names by providing an empty string value using the update() method.
-        - FIXED: If an empty string is given when asked 'Is this correct [Y]es or [N]o?', Python will throw "IndexError: string index out of range".
-        - FIXED: If an empty string is given when asked 'Would you like to add a material...' using the 'add' update() method, Python will throw "IndexError: string index out of range".
-        - Added a 'quit' option to gracefully quit from the main entry loop.
-        - Clarified responses if blank input given to 'main_prompt'.
-        - Clarified main welcome banner and instructions, and cleaned it up by separating the banner text from the input prompt text in the script.
-        - Cleanup of extra spaces/whitespace.

-- Removed 'project' from title and changed project name to just 'PyConductor' (I'm terrible with naming things)

-- Implemented a new '**add**' option that allows you to add a custom material to the material dictionary, which is now a subclass of the built-in **dict** type.

-- You can now make custom calculations using custom defined materials & values by using the new '**add**' feature.
+- Finished refactoring pyconductor into a stand-alone module

+- Created new file: *conductor_calculator.py*

+- Moved calculation logic into conductor_calculator.py

+- Whitespace cleanup & minor optimizations

 Future Plans
 ------------
-- Looking into implementing **Decimal()** (from the decimal module) for more precise arithmetic with floating point numbers.
+- Looking into implementing **Decimal()** (from the decimal module) for potentially more precise arithmetic with floating point numbers.

-- Would like to see the entire script shortened/refactored where possible.

-***
-*Please Note*

-I am but a novice coder, and my project(s) will definitely reflect as such.

-***